Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 <a id="PHASE_1"></a>
 </p>

-## PHASE 1: REQUEST A TENANT ABUSE HOTLINE BE CREATED
+## PHASE 1: REQUEST AN INDEPENDENT TENANT ABUSE HOTLINE BE CREATED

 <br />
 <div>
-Please post or share these specific Tenant Abuse Hotline related posts to these related accounts across these various platforms.<br /><br />
+Please post or share these specific Independent Tenant Abuse Hotline related posts to these related accounts across these various platforms.<br /><br />

+Currently LAHD handles the abuse hotline.
+This document serves to show how that's no longer a good idea.<br /><br />

-To advocate effectively for the creation of a Tenant Abuse Hotline in Los Angeles (or elsewhere), we should strategically contact a comprehensive set of key officials, departments, media, and advocacy organizations - many of whom are already aware of the abuse.
+To advocate effectively for the creation of an Independent Tenant Abuse Hotline in Los Angeles (or elsewhere), we should strategically contact a comprehensive set of key officials, departments, media, and advocacy organizations - many of whom are already aware of the abuse.
 These individuals and groups span city leadership, housing authorities, oversight bodies, tenant unions, and media channels.<br />

 </div><br />